Pakettikauppa/woo-pakettikauppa/readme.txt

 * Store owners can add pickup points to any shipping zones shipping method
 * Store owners can specify themselves any fixed rate for a shipping or have free shipping if the order value is above a certain limit
 * Store owners can generate the shipping label in one click
-* Store owners can generate shipping lables as mass action from orders view
+* Store owners can generate shipping labels as mass action from orders view
 * Store owners and customers get tracking code links and status information
 * Support for Cash-On-Delivery
 * Test mode available that uses the testing API without registration